umcu-isi/xnat-tools/README.md

 This commandline executes a command for each subject in the given list of subjects or for all subjects in the container.
 The scans matching to the mappings are downloaded to a temporary directory, sorted per mapping.
 If no mapping is given, then all scans are downloaded.
+The temporary download directory and subject label are appended to the command.
+For example, `["myscript.sh", "-v"]`, could be executed as `myscript.sh -v /tmp/1234 subj001`.
 The `xnat-batch` command requires a configuration file with at least an XNAT URL, project name, and command, and optionally a mapping and exclusions.

 Usage: `xnat-batch CONFIG_FILE OUTPUT_FILE`